candyyetszyu/COMP2113/README.md

 Feature list

-1. We use random number generation (RNG) for our game such as the outcome of rolling dice, the effect from chance card/community chest, and so on.
+1. We use random number generation (RNG) for our game such as the outcome of rolling dice, the effects from chance card/community chest, and so on.
 2.
 3.

-4. Player can save the game data and quit the game during the trial.
-Also, the game will be ressumed once the player rejoin the game.
+4. Player can save the game data during the game.
+The game resumes when the player loads the game.
 5.

 -----------------------------------------------------------------------------------------------------------------------------------

 # How to start our game

+Please run the following commands in this order:
+1. `make main`
+2. `./main`